Gabsii/spoti-vote/README.md

 If you encounter the error `this.htmlWebpackPlugin.getHooks is not a function` try to run `npm install html-webpack-plugin@next` in your frontend folder.

+If when building you encounter the error `Chunk.entrypoints: Use Chunks.groupsIterable and filter by instanceof Entrypoint instead` try run `npm install extract-text-webpack-plugin@next` in your frontend folder.

+These errors keep hapending since installing a new webpack version pls send help.

+BUILDING DOESNT WORK AT THE MOMEMENT NEED GABSII TO FIX

 ### Testing

 By running `npm run test-frontend` and `npm run test-backend` you can start a jest testing environment for the frontend and backend respectively.